 - After downloading the App, install it.
-Now open it and select Google Account Manager APK install.
-Chose the Android version from the option 5.0, after that an FRP bypass notification will appear with the options of cancel and Settings.
-Select settings and select allow form this source.
+Now open it and select Google Account Manager APK to install.
+Chose the Android version from option 5.0, after that, an FRP bypass notification will appear with the options of cancel and Settings.
+Select settings and select allow forming this source.

 - Okay go back and Install it.
-Now go back till you see the lets go Text on your screen, in order to use the smartphone you need to do a fresh start on it.
+Now go back till you see then let’s going text on your screen, in order to use the smartphone you need to do a fresh start on it.
 From here hit next or skip options till you see the page saying Account Added.
-Now you need to setup your phone like a newly unboxed device.
+Now you need to set up your phone like a newly unboxed device.

 - Remember that during this setup, do not enable any protection lock.
-You can do it after wards if you want to.
-For now just skip that.
+You can do it afterward if you want to.
+For now, just skip that.

-- After the setup it will take you to the menu.
-Now go to settings and check the android version just for the conformation.
+- After the setup, it will take you to the menu.
+Now go to settings and check the android version just for the confirmation.
 It should say Android 9.

-- Now you have to do factory reset on your smartphone in order to use it.
+- Now you have to do a factory reset on your smartphone in order to use it.